Gleyber Torres Player Props: Yankees vs. Rangers

-The New York Yankees, including Gleyber Torres (.333 slugging percentage in past 10 games, including zero home run), battle starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Thursday at 8:05 PM ET.
+Gleyber Torres -- with an on-base percentage of .326 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Texas Rangers, with Jacob deGrom on the mound, on April 28 at 8:05 PM ET.

-In his last appearance, he racked up two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Twins.
+In his last game, he notched a home run while going 1-for-4 against the Rangers.

 Gleyber Torres Game Info & Props vs. the Rangers